US voting machine certification agency probes potential hack

 Working with security firm and the Feds to investigate

-In a statement, the EAC confirmed it was investigating a potential breach.
+In a statement, the Election Assistance Commission confirmed it was investigating a potential security breach:

 EAC has become aware of a potential intrusion into an EAC web-facing application.
 The EAC is currently working with Federal law enforcement agencies to investigate the potential breach and its effects.